 A family-run farm for four generations, Lewin Farms was the first U-pick farm on Long Island.
 Spanning 1,100 acres, this Suffolk County farm grows pretty much everything (including Christmas trees later in the year) but from late June through August is when it's got strawberries, blueberries, raspberries and blackberries for the picking.
 Beyond lots of fruit, you'll also find a concession stand on weekends for a post-pick snack.
 U-pick safety measures and policies can be found here; call the farm to get a pre-recorded message with picking conditions that's updated daily.

 Daily, 9:00 a.m. – 4:30 p.m.; closed Tuesdays

-For Berries, Veggies, a Giant Garden Gnome, and Jumping Pillow
+For Berries, Veggies & a Giant Garden Gnome

 You can pick almost anything you want here, including blueberries, raspberries, blackberries, and vegetables from asparagus to zucchini.
 They've been around 180 years, and also grow apples and pumpkins for all your autumnal needs.
-Additional attractions include a mini-golf course with an edible landscape (players are encouraged to snack) and "Chomsky", the world's largest garden gnome.
+You'll also find "Chomsky", the world's largest garden gnome here.
 (For real, he's in the Guinness Book.)
-Kids can also check out a petting zoo, watch bees make honey and get the wiggles out on a trampoline-like "jumping pillow."
-Hours and days open vary according to conditions; call for information on U-pick days and times.

 Distance from NYC: 2 hours